ethan-cheong/ethan-cheong.github.io/_posts/2020-12-20-love-songs-NLP.md

 bigrams.df$song.label <- song.data.clean$love.song
 {% endraw %}
 {% endhighlight %}
-In a future post, we'll try more modern methods of creating word embeddings using frameworks like ELMo - for now, let's try modelling using the feature sets we have now.
+In a future post, we'll try more modern methods of creating word embeddings using frameworks like ELMo - for now, let's try modelling using the features we have.

 ## Modelling ##
 We'll use `mlr3` to implement our machine learning algorithms - this is the newest version of the `mlr` package, a very popular tool for running these algorithms in R. I particularly like how this package integrates the whole modelling process into a pipeline, letting you quickly try multiple algorithms at once.